AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 Adobe Commerce is hard-coded to specify [!DNL Elasticsearch7] as the search engine.

+This is not be confused with the installed version of the service.
+The application only recognizes `elasticsearch7` as the search engine but not `opensearch`, even though it uses the underlying OpenSearch service as the engine in the backend.

 ## Solution

 To verify if [!DNL OpenSearch] has been installed, run the following command: